tidymodels/tidymodels.org-legacy/content/learn/develop/models/index.markdown

 #>    classification    mda class, prob
 ```

 If this model could be used for regression situations, we could also add a "numeric" module.
-The convention used here is very similar to the two that are detailed in the next section.
 For `pred`, the model requires an unnamed numeric vector output (usually).

 Examples are [here](https://github.com/tidymodels/parsnip/blob/master/R/linear_reg_data.R) and [here](https://github.com/tidymodels/parsnip/blob/master/R/rand_forest_data.R).